 Protect your goals by dealing with problems as soon as they arise, including these common challenges.
 Problem solve any situations.
 The table below lists challenges and solutions.

-This post is part of our chapter on Goal Management .
-You’ll find challenges in accomplishing your goals because it is management.
-Management means no matter what comes up, you find a solution for it.
+You’ll find challenges in accomplishing your goals because you need to manage them.
+No matter what comes up, you find a solution for it.
 Keep practicing.
-Seek mentoring or assessment.
+Seek mentoring or coaching.
 Get strategies from the experienced people in your life, school, or work.

 When people first start writing their goals, they tend to be focused on outcome goals.
 Outcome goals are about obtaining something (e.g. buy a car) or becoming something (e.g. Graduate, get married).
 Outcome goals almost always require things to happen that are outside of our control.
 Outcome goals have a lower chance of success.